Shopping for a life insurance policy is a big decision, and deserves plenty of consideration.

 7. Will I need other kinds of flexibility?

 Changes to your financial needs are difficult to anticipate, but remember that life is unpredictable.
 Plan accordingly and consider a life insurance policy that provides flexibility.
-For example, cash value from a permanent policy can be used for purposes other than the original intent of the insurance1.
-Also, many term policies can be converted to a permanent policy over time, and some policies provide the option2 to increase insurance without a medical exam.
+For example, cash value from a permanent policy can be used for purposes other than the original intent of the insurance.1 Also, many term policies can be converted to a permanent policy over time, and some policies provide the option to increase insurance without a medical exam.2

 8. Will I need cash value?

 The good news is that many people who purchase a term policy don’t end up using it.
-(Life is good.)
 The bad news is that they get nothing after the policy is up.

 9. Who is protecting my family?

 A life insurance policy is a long-term commitment, and it’s important to do business with a reliable company.
 So do some research before making your decision.
-One good way to compare companies is to look at their financial strength ratings (You can find MassMutual’s
+One good way to compare companies is to look at their financial strength ratings.
+(You can find MassMutual's here.)

 More from MassMutual...